-Of course, it is also nice to see that more and more companies are dealing with our nature, the environment and the responsible use of our resources.
+Of course, it is also nice to see that more and more companies are dealing with our nature, the environment, and the responsible use of our resources.
 Nevertheless, we should not disregard the motivation behind it.
 In my opinion, it always makes more sense to support someone who does something with the fullest conviction and the deepest heart than someone who pursues something just to make a profit.
+That’s one of the reasons I try to support small eco-labels such as “Lounge Cherie”.
 Looking for sustainable and fair fashion?
 Have a look right here!

 Sources for this blogpost

 Koths, G./Holl, F. 2012: Verantwortungsvoller Konsum – ein Problem asymmetrisch verteilter Information?, in: Schneider, A./Schmidpeter, R. (Hrsg.), Corporate Social Responsibility – Verantwortungsvolle Unternehmensführung in Theorie und Praxis, 2012, S. 663-679, Berlin und Heidelberg.